List of people executed in North Carolina

-The following is a list of people executed by the U.S. state of North Carolina since 1984.
+The following is a list of people executed by the U.S. state of North Carolina since capital punishment was resumed in the United States in 1976.

 There have been a total of 43 executions in North Carolina, under the current statute, since it was adopted in 1977.
 All of the people executed were convicted of murder.
 Of the 43 people executed, 42 were male and 1 was female.
 41 were executed via lethal injection and 2 via gas chamber.